daniel-kun/kubedev/README.md

 ## kubedev system-test \<app name\>

+Runs containerized system-tests for deployments.

-Runs a system-test container against defined services, which can either be services defined in `kubedev.json`, or services pulled from a registry such as a database or a service defined in another repository.
+System-test container are run against defined services, which can either be services defined in `kubedev.json`, or services pulled from a registry such as a database or a service defined in another repository.

 See [Automatic docker login](#automatic-docker-login)